DataFire/Integrations/integrations/generated/azure_recoveryservicesbackup/README.md

   * scheduleRunTimes `array`: List of times, during a day, when the schedule runs.
     * items `string`
   * scheduleWeeklyFrequency `integer`: The number of times per week the schedule runs.
-  * schedulePolicyType `string`: This property is used as the discriminator for deciding the specific types in the polymorhpic chain of types.
+  * schedulePolicyType `string`: This property is used as the discriminator for deciding the specific types in the polymorphic chain of types.

 ### WeeklyRetentionFormat
 * WeeklyRetentionFormat `object`: Weekly retention format.